Anvitha-create/Cyber-hygiene-quiz/README.md

 # 🛡️ Cyber Hygiene Quiz

-An interactive and visually engaging quiz that tests your cybersecurity awareness buiilt with HTML, CSS, and JavaScript.
+An interactive and visually engaging quiz that tests your cybersecurity awareness buiilt with HTML, CSS and JavaScript.

 ---